 Two-thirds of big businesses in the UK have been hit by a cyber attack in the past year, a statistic that will be familiar to many considering how much news coverage has been given to these large-scale security breaches.

 But what about smaller companies?
 It seems that many small business owners are not concerned about the risks they face, as a recent survey found that the majority of SMEs in the UK are not planning to invest in better online security in the next 12 months.

-Can you afford not to invest in better online security?
+Can you really afford to not invest in better online security?

 Why SMEs need to get serious about backing up their data

-The GDPR legislation could impact any business that holds customer data, as it requires all personal data collected to be used only for the purposes for which it was collected, and rules that all date must be accurate and up-to-date.
+The GDPR legislation could impact any business that holds customer data, as it requires all personal data collected to be used only for the purposes for which it was collected and rules that all data must be accurate and up-to-date.
 Non-compliance with the legislation could result in serious financial penalties, which no business owner wants to risk.

 In an age where data is one of the most important commodities to any business, the importance of properly securing, backing up and encrypting your data cannot be underestimated.
 Contact us today to find out how we can help.